Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Earlville - Bayview Heights recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Earlville - Bayview Heights has recorded approximately 23 residential properties granted approval per year over the past five financial years, totalling 115 homes.
-In FY-26 so far, 5 approvals have been recorded.
-The average population growth for each dwelling built in the area between FY-21 and FY-25 was 3.7 people per year, indicating high demand outpacing supply which can put upward pressure on prices and increase competition among buyers.
-New homes are being constructed at an average value of $190,000, below the regional average, suggesting more affordable housing options for buyers.
+As of FY-26, 7 approvals have been recorded.
+On average, 3.7 people moved to the area annually for each dwelling built between FY-21 and FY-25, indicating demand significantly outpaces supply.
+New homes are being constructed at an average value of $190,000, below the regional average, suggesting more affordable housing options.

-This financial year has seen $4.6 million in commercial approvals registered, reflecting the area's primarily residential nature.
-Compared to Rest of Qld, Earlville - Bayview Heights records about three-quarters the building activity per person and places among the 38th percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing dwellings.
-New building activity shows 45.0% standalone homes and 55.0% townhouses or apartments, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This is a significant change from the current housing mix of 79.0% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
-The location has approximately 860 people per dwelling approval, indicating an established market.
+This financial year has seen $4.6 million in commercial approvals, reflecting the area's primarily residential nature.
+Compared to Rest of Qld, Earlville - Bayview Heights records about three-quarters the building activity per person and ranks among the 38th percentile nationally, resulting in relatively constrained buyer choice and interest in existing dwellings.
+New building activity consists of 45.0% standalone homes and 55.0% townhouses or apartments, promoting higher-density living to suit downsizers, investors, and first-home buyers.
+This shift reflects reduced availability of development sites and changing lifestyle demands and affordability requirements.
+The area has approximately 860 people per dwelling approval, indicating an established market.
 Population forecasts suggest Earlville - Bayview Heights will gain 686 residents by 2041.

 Current construction rates appear balanced with future demand, fostering steady market conditions without excessive price pressure.